hakonhagland/vs-code-perl-xs-syntax-project/README.md

 :camel: Open source contribution project :camel:

-XS is an abbreviation of "eXternal Subroutine" written in hybrid language of [XS directives](https://perldoc.perl.org/perlxs) and C/C++ code.
+XS is an abbreviation of "eXternal Subroutine".
+An .xs file is written in hybrid language of [XS directives](https://perldoc.perl.org/perlxs) and C/C++ code.
 The file starts with a C/C++ language section which goes until the first `MODULE = ` directive.
-Then, other XS directives and XSUB definitions may follow this line.
+Then other XS directives and XSUB definitions may follow this line.
 The "language" used in this part of the file is usually referred to as the [XS language](https://perldoc.perl.org/perlxs).

 Currently there is no syntax highlighting extension for these files in VS Code.